valgaze/speedybot/docs/bun.md

 :::

-Note for Windows: On PC you may have enter the `powershell` install command twice

-::: details Concerns about Bun
+::: details 💡 Tips for Windows Users + Bun Concerns

 **[Bun](https://bun.sh)** is an experimental high-performance JavaScript runtime and toolkit that combines a package manager, bundler, and task runner into one tool.